Tags: MongoDB

 .
 Therefore the '99999'

 value always came up as the maximum value.
 The solution is to somehow numerically sort these numerical strings.
-Those command work very well if your application uses numbers, rather than strings.
+Those commands work very well if your application uses numbers, rather than strings.
 Since my application uses numerical strings, let's look a little further.

 The compare